rosflight/rosflight_firmware/docs/developer-guide/debugging.md

 Debugging a naze32 is easiest with an ST-Link V2.
 You can find these on Amazon and other websites.
 The following guide will get you up and running with QtCreator and the in-circuit debugger.

+!!! warning
-_** We have had reports of problems with cheap clones of ST-Links not connecting.
-Consider yourself warned. **_
+    We have had reports of problems with cheap clones of ST-Links not connecting.

+!!! warning
-_**It appears that perhaps debugging only works with Ubuntu 16.04 because of some issues with gdb-py and the "textinfo" tool in 14.04.**_
+    It appears that perhaps debugging only works with Ubuntu 16.04 because of some issues with gdb-py and the "textinfo" tool in 14.04.

 ## Add User to Dailout Group